NLP-END3/Session3/README.md

         2. 0b1101 (remember that 4 digits in binary can at max represent 15, so we may need to go for 5 digits. i.e. 10010

 **Your code MUST be:**
 1. well documented (via readme file on github and comments in the code)
 2. must mention the data representation
 3. must mention your data generation strategy (basically the class/method you are using for random number generation)
-5. must mention how you have combined the two inputs (basically which layer you are combining)
+4. must mention how you have combined the two inputs (basically which layer you are combining)
-7. must mention how you are evaluating your results
+5. must mention how you are evaluating your results
-8. must mention "what" results you finally got and how did you evaluate your results
+6. must mention "what" results you finally got and how did you evaluate your results
-9. must mention what loss function you picked and why!
+7. must mention what loss function you picked and why!
-10. **training MUST happen on the GPU** **--> NOT INCORPORATED IN THE CODE**
+8. training MUST happen on the GPU
-11. Accuracy is not really important for the SUM
+9. Accuracy is not really important for the SUM

+**Once done, upload the code with short training logs in the readme file from colab to GitHub, and share the GitHub link (public repository)**

+## Solution & Discussion
 Two methods were tried in this study with the same hyperparameters (```Optimizer = Adam, Epochs = 20, Leraning_rate = 0.001, batch_size = 1000 ```)

 a. ``` Method1: Neural Network with **Convolutional Layers & Fully Connected Layers**```